josep-prog/resume-ThinkGreee/README.md

 **OCR not working**: Install EasyOCR or Tesseract.
 The system will work without OCR but won't extract text from images.

 **Memory errors during training**: Reduce batch size in `TrainingArguments` or process fewer resumes at once.

-## License

-MIT License

-## Support

-For issues or questions, please review the code documentation or create an issue in the project repository.